Hair Clipper Guard Sizes (Length) Chart & Haircuts for Different Guard Numbers

 Textured Fringe Low Taper

 It features a longer, layered top with a natural, slightly messy fringe that gently falls over the forehead.
 The sides and back use a low taper fade starting around the #16 guard length, gradually blending shorter toward the neckline.
-This style balances a relaxed, textured top with a clean, tapered finish, you can use light styling products to maintain it.
+This style balances a relaxed, textured top with a clean, tapered finish.
+You can use light styling products to maintain it.

 Buzz Cut with Low Taper Fade